THE WATER GATE EXPERIENCE

 Let us examine how Ezra and his companions handled God’s Word in their days so that it gave birth to a great national revival and reformation.

-First, let us start with examining the life of Ezra the priest who read the words of God to the people.
+First, let us start with examining the life of Ezra, the priest, who read the words of God to the people.

 Without any doubt, the life and character of Ezra gave credence to the words of God he taught the people.
 His lifestyle did not contradict God’s words that he was teaching the people.
-Ezra mirrored to the people the lifestyle of obedience God expected of them.
+Ezra mirrored to the people the lifestyle of obedience that God expected of them.